Story and tone

 Themes

-Yes, K-Pop Hunters has a narrative about generational trauma, the sins of fathers and the mistakes of the past that must be learned to let go of – all of which often appear in one form or another in the company’s projects.
+Yes, K-Pop Hunters explores generational trauma, the sins of fathers, and the mistakes of the past that people must learn to let go of themes that often appear in one form or another in the company’s projects.

-However, the cartoon still draws boundaries, making it clear that not everything can be forgiven.
-The demons in Hunters are not portrayed as positive characters: sin is sin, and responsibility for it does not disappear, no matter how likable the sinner may seem to you.
+However, the cartoon still draws clear boundaries, making it clear that not everything deserves forgiveness.
+Hunters does not portray the demons as positive characters: sin remains sin, and responsibility for it does not disappear, no matter how likable the sinner may seem to you.

 “K-pop hunters” take a more subtle approach, avoiding blunt metaphors and attempts to equate entire social groups with monsters.
-One of the key motifs is reflections on origin, and the mixed blood of humans and demons is positioned as an innate flaw, which the heroines only come to accept at the very end.
+One of the key motifs explores reflections on origin, and the story presents the mixed blood of humans and demons as an innate flaw, which the heroines only accept at the very end.

-It can be assumed that the starting point for the plot was Maggie Kang’s own experience: after moving to Canada, she was certainly perceived as an alien element, which was reflected in The Hunters.
+You can assume that Maggie Kang’s own experience served as the starting point for the plot: after she moved to Canada, people likely perceived her as an outsider, and this experience found its reflection in The Hunters.
 Such experiences are universal for migrants in general, which resonates well with the overall international nature of the project.

 Visual imagination